wgeving1/project-final/README.md

-# Debtly Monolith
+# intensely Monolith
-Debtly Monolith is the base project used to build an minimal viable product.
+intensely Monolith is the base project used to build an minimal viable product.
 Postgresql is the main database, node and express are used for the api, and react with redux-saga for the UI.

 # Getting Started

-The following is an explanation for getting debtly-monolith runing on your local machine.
+The following is an explanation for getting intensely-monolith runing on your local machine.
 These instructions do not include any instructions for use with windows (these will be added at a later date).

 ## Setup